-10 Differences Between French and American Work Culture
+10 Differences Between French and American Work Cultures

 As I learned, bouncing into your new job with your American working style and enthusiasm probably isn’t the best way to proceed.
 But good news, some of the differences are wonderful!